nemgf/nemgf/README.md

 My approach blends design intuition with data, delivering experiences that perform as well as they look.
 I integrate empathy, agile collaboration, and continuous iteration to drive growth and usability.
 Passionate about emerging tech, I leverage tools like Gemini, Lovable, and Perplexity to enhance speed, decision-making, and product impact.

 I’ve also mentor junior design and development teams, helping them improve communication and teamwork.
 I'm a lifelong learner, love sharing knowledge and connect with people.
-I'm dedicated and mature, a natural born team player with a passion for design.
+I'm dedicated and mature, a natural born team player with a keen eye for design.

 **Key Strengths:**
 • Designed accessible, user-centered products rooted in research, strategy, and iterative testing.